cjschmank/UX-Portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

 Christopher J. Schmank, MA is a doctoral graduate student and user experience researcher at Claremont Graduate University studying under the supervision of Andrew R.A.
 Conway, PhD.

-My previous research interests include (1) the impact of psychosocial stress on language production and general cognitive functioning, (2) the impact of emotion regulation on language production and general cognitive functioning, and (3) the impact that healthy cognitive aging has on cognitive functioning under various conditions of psychosocial stress and/or emotional regulation.
-Additionally, since joining Andrew Conway, PhD at CGU I have focused on  various statistical modeling techniques (e.g., latent variable modeling and psychometric network analysis) to both explore and confirm the underlying structure of various measures of cognitive ability.
+For more information about my academic background see my Academic Website: **cjschmank.github.io**.

-More  recently, I completed a user experience internship with Hit Point Studios in Los Angeles, CA which led to several consulting positions as a user experience researcher.
-Below is my User Experience portfolio which centers around an interactive website and application that I created called YourTrek--a social networking platform for hikers and outdoor enthusiasts.
+Recently, I completed a user experience internship with Hit Point Studios in Los Angeles, CA which led to several consulting positions as a user experience researcher.
+As a consultant, I have completed competitive analyses and competitive analysis briefs, in-application user experience research, and acted as a writer for in-game NPC responses.
+What follows is my User Experience portfolio which centers around an interactive website and application that I created called YourTrek--a social networking platform for hikers and outdoor enthusiasts.